Costa Rica Slow

 There are plenty of Airbnbs and hotels near SJO international airport for all kinds of budgets.
 Some places include:

-Spotless and modern design, less than 3 km from the airport.
-Offers airport pickup for a fee.
+Rates start at $154 CAD per night, Spotless and modern design, less than 3 km from the airport.
+Offers airport pickup and breakfast for an additional fee.
 Located within a gated neighbourhood.
 Keep in mind airplane take-off noise due to the close proximity to the airport.

-Rates include roundtrip airport taxi and breakfast.
+Rates start at $207 CAD, including roundtrip airport taxi and breakfast.
 5 km from SJO international airport.
 Rooms can sell out quickly.

 FAQ’S: